 Objective Number Sustainability Objective Approvals for self-catering accommodation since adoption of the plan help meet the aim to improve the suitability of accommodation for year round use, though they also increase the overall provision.
 Therefore the planning contribution to this Sustainability Objective can be seen as mixed.
 During this monitoring period 4 applications for the construction of or conversion of existing builds to self-catering units were approved.
 This is consistent with the objective of not adding substantively to overall provision.
 Commentary is provided under Indicator 18 where a development of 18 self catering units were approved contrary to the Local Development Plan.
 The commentary includes reasons why the Committee considered it appropriate to approve.
 6 Manage the effects of climate change with particular reference to the risk of flooding; the effect on biodiversity; public health.
 The Local Development Plan will contribute towards this objective primarily by not adding to the amount of infrastructure at risk from fluvial/ coastal flooding.
 No planning permissions to create new infrastructure in areas predicted to be effected by sea level rise of up to two metres were approved during this monitoring period (1st April 2013 - 31st March 2014).
 7 Reduce factors contributing to climate change.
 Emissions of greenhouse gases resulting from activities within the National Park that could be influenced by the Local Development Plan are centred on domestic, commercial and road transport.
 Local authority estimates by the Department for Energy and Climate Change (DECC) for Pembrokeshire (2005-2009) (Released 15/09/2011) suggest that per capita rates of CO2 for Industrial/ Commercial, Domestic and Transport remained consistent between 2005 and 2009 with a slight increase in Industrial/commercial emissions between 2008 and 2009.
 The latest estimates for 2011 from DECC (whole UK, release March 2012) suggest that CO2 emissions for industrial/commercial and residential sectors have decreased between 2010 and 2011, with the greatest decrease in the domestic sector (22%).
 Transport emissions have remained steady since 1990; however, they are currently thought to be at their lowest since 1992.
 It is likely that the reduction in residential emissions was due to the warmer winter experienced in 2011 (2.1 degrees Celsius and 4.1 degrees Celsius for the first and last quarters of the year compared to 2010), which reduced the need for energy for heating.
-Additionally, some reductions in CO2 emissions may be due to the current economic situation, reduced development and various businesses activities, along with rising energy costs.
-Revised national planning policy, together with the new Building Regulations (Part L) should lead to energy efficiency improvements in all builds within the National Park.
-Local Development Plan Policy 29 will continue to provide a local policy on promoting sustainable design in all development (see Chapter 2 C).
+Additionally, some reductions in CO2 emissions may be due to the current economic situation, reduced development and various businesses activities, along with rising energy costs. local policy on promoting sustainable design in all development (see Chapter 2 C).
 Local Development Plan.
 During the 2013/2014 monitoring period five applications for renewable energy schemes have been approved, this is a significant reduction on the 2012/2013 figure of 21.
 However, there has been a significant reduction in the number of planning applications being submitted for renewable energy schemes, 14 in 2013/14 from 29 in 2012/13.
 This is possibly a result in changes to the feed in tariff rates.
 Over recent months there has been a dramatic reduction in the frequency of applications for wind turbines both in the National Park and the wider county.
 There has however been a rise, in recent months, in applications for ground mounted solar arrays.
 Eight applications for renewable energy schemes have been refused during this monitoring period, these refusals have been on the grounds of unacceptable landscape impacts to the National Park and a lack of information to fully consider proposals.
 The Local Development Plan is, currently, well on